The W&M Washington Center runs credit-bearing opportunities throughout the year that combine academic rigor and real world experience.

 How the Opportunities Work

-DC Semester Program: An experienced W&M professor teaches three courses that are specifically designed for the semester theme.
-These classes meet on Tuesday and Thursday evenings and Friday mornings.
-Students then spend 30-35 hours per week, Monday-Thursday and potentially Friday afternoons, at their internship site.
+DC Semester Program: Experienced W&M professors teaches courses that expose students to variety of disciplines and issues in DC.
+These classes meet throughout the day on Fridays.
+Students then spend 30-35 hours per week, Monday-Thursday, at their internship site.
 Students receive 6-8 credits for their coursework and an additional 6 credits for the academic work they complete in association with their internship.

 DC Summer Institutes: An experienced W&M professor teaches an intensive course (8 hours each day for 2 weeks) that is specifically designed for the Institutes.
 Upon completion of the course, students begin full-time work at their internship sites, where they remain for ten weeks.
 Fellows receive credit for their coursework and for the academic work they complete in association with their internship.